-The goal of the Lake Champlain Watershed Environmental Assistance Program is to provide assistance with planning, design and construction of projects that contribute to protection and enhancement of the water quality, water supply, ecosystem and other water related issues within the watershed.
-The full project authority is provided in Appendix A.
+The goal of the Lake Champlain Watershed Environmental Assistance Program is to provide assistance with planning, designing and construction of projects that contribute to protection and enhancement of the water quality, water supply, ecosystem and other water related issues within the watershed.
+A copy of the full project authority is provided as Appendix A.